 Real scenario: Woman says no to sex.
 The guy coerces her into sex, violating her consent, and she presses sexual assault charges.

 Porn scenario: Stepdad forces his stepdaughter to have sex with him in order to be allowed to go out with her friends.
-This continues for a long time.
+This continues for a long time, eventually the stepdaughter likes it.

-Real scenario: Stepdad goes to jail for even laying a hand on his stepdaughter.
+Real scenario: Stepdad goes to jail for even laying a hand on his stepdaughter and she is traumatized as a result of his actions.

 Porn scenario: Father-in-law forces his daughter-in-law to have sex with him.